lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

     return False
 ```

-As a bonus, the variants will also inherit any methods defined on the `Glass` type.

 Note how the `report_drink` method accepts a `self` of type `Glass` and the match arms
 compare it with `Glass.Empty` and `Glass.Full`.

-These methods get automatically called via the method resolution order chain due to the inheritance.

 The following code runs just fine.